This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 Selecting proper testing methodologies also incorporates choosing a proper model in SDLC.

 The models include:

 - Spiral model

-Let’s have closer look at each Software Development Methodologies with a brief explanation.
+Let’s have closer look at each Software Development Models with a brief explanation.

 #1) Waterfall Model